DougReeder/aframe-shader-buildings/README.md

 (All buildings use the same value for y.)
 Placing a building on a slope requires careful planning to keep windows from being half-buried.

+The buildings will look much better if you set `wall-src` with a seamless square image.
+They will look better yet, if you set `equirectangular` or `px`, `nx`, etc. with the cubemap of a cubical room with all furniture against the walls.
+Such cubemaps are hard to find, so if your skills allow, you might want to model a cubical room in your favorite tool and make the cubemap yourself.

 Parameters
 ---